davidayalas/personal_site/README.md

 * It's published in a CDN, in this case in [Netlify](http://netlify.com), but it can be published wherever.

 * It gets some dynamic content from a Google Spreadsheet that has my recent tweets, that are populated with a [Google Apps Script](static/gas-scripts/get-twitter.gs).
-Then, tweets are writed into html with Hugo data template.
-Build hook is triggered by Google Apps Script on new tweets.
+Then, tweets are writed into html with Hugo data template. ~~Build hook is triggered by Google Apps Script on new tweets~~.
+Build hook is triggered on new tweets (twitter > netlify function webhook > google apps script > netlify build)

 * The template I use is from html5up.net, heavely modified without jquery and others: https://html5up.net/helios